 - a sole director who is a Canadian resident.

 Directors have a duty of care, competence and loyalty in favour of the corporation they administer.
 Thus, every director must act with honesty, in good faith and in the best interests of the corporation.
-In the performance of their duties, the directors have the power to delegate part of their tasks while maintaining a duty of supervision over the delegated tasks.
+In the performance of their duties, directors have the power to delegate part of their tasks while maintaining a duty of supervision over the delegated tasks.
+Directors are not liable for the obligations incurred by the corporation.
+However, they may retain a personal liability that is dual under the CBCA and common law or the Quebec civil Code.

 An officer is a natural person who is responsible for the day-to-day management of the company.
 An officer has to: